btroncone/learn-rxjs/operators/error_handling/retry.md

 # retry
 ####signature: `retry(number: number): Observable`

-## Use this when you need to retry an observable sequence a specific number of times should an error occur.
+## Retry an observable sequence a specific number of times should an error occur.

 ### Examples